MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 1. Save the updated **manifest.json** file.

-1. To provide your content page in an IFrame, open **Tab.ts** in your code editor from the following path:
+1. Open **Tab.ts** in your Visual Studio Code from the following path to provide your content page in an IFrame:

     ```bash
     ./src/server/<yourDefaultTabNameTab>/<yourDefaultTabNameTab>.ts